Legellon/Legellon/README.md

-*Software Engineering Student at [Tallinn Polytechnic School](https://www.tptlive.ee/) currently.*
+Interested in backend, graphics/rendering, game engines and system programming.

-I'm interested in backend and system development with a high level of performance, actively learning in this scope.
+I enjoy Rust language.

 ---

-### The tech stack I'm used to
+### Tech stack I'm used to the most

 - #### Languages/Platforms ⚙️